nick-calzada/nick-calzada/README.md

 # Hello, I'm Nick Calzada!

-I'm a Computational Biology graduate from UT Austin interested in machine learning and statistics.
+I'm a computational biology graduate from UT Austin interested in machine learning and statistics.
 I’m passionate about expanding my knowledge in these domains and teaching what I've learned to others.

 ## 🚀 Currently Working On